JavaScript Implementation: AiSON

 Only pure literals are allowed as elements.
 Including functions or any other type of dynamic expression will result in a syntax error.

 It's designed to be a more delightful to write compared to JSON.
-For example, object keys don't require "
+For example, object keys don't require " (double quotes), and trailing commas , are permitted.
+This makes writing simple data structures easier.

 More strictly: